pachyderm/pachyderm/doc/docs/master/contributing/setup.md

 ## Running tests

-Now that we have a dev cluster, it's nice to be able to run some integration tests locally as we are developing.
+Now that we have a dev cluster, it's nice to be able to run some tests locally as we are developing.

-First we need to build and transfer into the minikube docker a `pachyderm_entrypoint` container which is used in the tests:
+Some tests require that we first build and transfer into the minikube docker a `pachyderm_entrypoint` container which is used in the tests:

 ```